AdobeDocs/campaign-classic.nl-NL/help/platform/using/working-with-data-packages.md

 >[!IMPORTANT]
 >
->Het importeren tussen verschillende versies wordt niet ondersteund door Adobe.
+>Importeren tussen verschillende versies wordt niet ondersteund door de Adobe.
 <!--This is not allowed.
 Importing from 6.02 to 6.1, for example, is prohibited.
 If you do so, R&D won’t be able to help you resolve any issues you encounter.-->

 Let op het schema en de databasestructuur.
 De invoer van pakket met schema moet door schemageneratie worden gevolgd.